darrenc9828/My_Netflix_data_analysis/README.md

 4. Utilize best practices.
 I created a virtual environment for my project.
 Instructions on how to set a virtual environment are listed below.

+# You will need to use your terminal to creat a virtual environment and be sure you have Python 3 or higher installed on your machine.
+    Creation of virtual environments is done by executing the command venv:

+    python3 -m venv /path/to/new/virtual/environment

+    Example would be - c:\user\myfolder\destop> python -m venv venv

+    Once you create this environment you will need to activate this environment.
+To do this you will need to type enironment name\Scripts\activate.bat

+    See below if the procedure does not work on your machine.
+Sometimes windows have a policy set that will not let you activate the environment on VS code editor.

-    Activiating a virtual environment in windows using VS code you will need to Run powershell in administrator and copy and paste this command: set-executionpolicy remotesigned ; then agree to the message.
+    Activiating a virtual environment in windows using VS code you will need to Run powershell in administrator mode and copy and paste this command: set-executionpolicy remotesigned ; then agree to the message.
 Finally, Run your_virtualenv_name\Scripts\activiate.ps1

 5. Interpretation of the data.
 I have used markdown cells in Jupyter Notebook to do this interpretation of my code and data.